 Teacher bags are fantastic, but they wear out over time.
 Consider purchasing a personalized bag for the teacher to hold more than one book.
 Pens, pencils, and paper are also welcome additions to their bags.
 Journals, calendars, and planners also get used quickly.
 You might even consider including a small photo album with a snapshot of the class.
 Each year the teacher can add a new photo of her outstanding students.

 Food and drinks can be dangerous if the teacher has food allergies.
 However, if you get to know the teacher throughout the year, you can often find their favorite treats and drinks.
-Fill a basket with chips, candy, cookies, and drinks that the teacher loves.
+Fill a basket with chips, candy, cookies, and beverages that the teacher loves.
 Personalization means more than a generic basket of food they may not like or be able to eat.